What Is Phylum Protozoa? Classification, Characters, Example

 Example – Babesia

-• Now we will learn completely about the second subphylum Sporozoa of Phylum Protozoa.
+• We will learn about the second subphylum Sporozoa of Phylum Protozoa.

 Subphylum II.
 SPOROZOA